 The sudden demand has also called attention to the Cuomo administration’s uneven vaccine rollout, which never carved out a discrete category for postpartum women, according to New York Magazine.

 It’s legal to sell and donate milk in most cases, so informal networks of parents on Facebook, Reddit, and through doulas have also sprouted up to donate extra supply for babies in need, though they would have to trust donors to be safe.

 In fact, the Food and Drug Administration recommends against acquiring milk directly through people on the internet, as they’re “unlikely to have been adequately screened for infectious disease or contamination risk.”

 Milk banks, which pasteurize donated milk and then distribute it, charge around $13.50 per 100 milliliters, which adds up to about $150 a day or more to feed an infant.

-Other fitness buffs, like Joel Greene and Mark Bell, turned to baby formula in years past, to replicate some of the benefits of mother's milk.
+Other fitness buffs turned to baby formula in years past, to replicate some of the benefits of mother's milk.
 The gut health and immune benefits they were searching for comes from Human Milk Oligosaccharide (HMO), the third most abundant solid in breast milk.
 Circa 2015, major baby formula makers began putting a bio-identical version of HMO in their formulas.
 Bell and Greene say that chugging baby formula with HMO helped Bell solve a lifetime of lactose intolerance.

 However, much of the milk-sharing dried up at the onset of the pandemic in 2020 as concerns over spreading the virus via milk prevailed.
 Doulas who previously helped mothers exchange milk decided to stop because of their concerns about possibly spreading the virus.